refinedev/refine/documentation/docs/tutorial.md

 ## Handling relationships

-In `readmin-fake-rest.pankod.com/posts` response, each post record has category id field.
+Let's say we want to show category title at `<PostList>`.

+[Each post record](#providing-a-data-source-with-an-api) includes a category property that has an id field, which points to a category:

 ```ts title="https://readmin-fake-rest.pankod.com/posts/1"
 ...